-The lead generation form ad formats available on both LinkedIn and Facebook are a brilliant way to attract leads from your prospective customers, without them even having to leave the comfort of their newsfeeds.
+The lead generation form ad formats available as LinkedIn lead gen form and Facebook lead gen form are a brilliant way to attract leads from your prospective customers, without them even having to leave the comfort of their newsfeeds.

 An added bonus is that form data is typically pre-filled from their profile – reducing potential signup friction making it a worthwhile test against any lengthier forms on your website.

 For one client, in particular, we saw a 260% uplift in conversion rate vs. sending users to their gated-asset page.